suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 - Compare and contrast a stateless component and a stateful component.
 - Explain the component lifecycle.
 - What is an event in React?
-- What is redux and why would you use it?
+- What is redux, and why would you use it?
 - What are the four components of redux?
-- What is React Router and when would you use it?
+- What is React Router, and when would you use it?

 Design